Leadership Through Service

 In the Community

 Scholars have the opportunity to choose their service site from an approved list.
 The service is varied so that students can have a broad range of experiences.
-Organizations include:
+Some of the organizations Austin Scholars have served at include:

 - Bellesini Academy